psehgal3/emit-sds-l2a/CloudProcessing/README.md

 This file can be used for graphing.

 Annotation Images Gimp folder has the annotated files.
 When opened in GIMP, these annotations can be editted

+Program Drafts folder has old code versions with things like interpolating irradiance to calculate TOA reflectance.